isb-cgc/RunningWorkflows-on-the-GoogleCloud/CWL-Runner/README.md

 For additional debugging, you can rerun this script with --keep-alive and ssh into the VM.
 If you use --keep-alive, you will need to manually delete the VM to avoid charges.

+## Multi-File Inputs

+The scripts suffixed with "\_multi.sh" are prototype wrapper scripts for passing multiple files and auto-populating a template settings file.
+Once finished, this would provide an easier way to automate processing of multiple files.